Unlimited-Code-Works/homework/README.md

 # homework
-  This repository is prepared for python learners. for now.
+  This repository is prepared for python leaners. for now.

 ## how to start